-- 2.1 The mandate and authority of the SARB to establish, conduct, monitor, regulate and supervise a payment, clearing and settlement system is derived from the South African Reserve Bank Act (SARB Act),3 specifically section 10(1)(c).
-In pursuit of this mandate, the SARB delegated the authority to manage, operate, regulate and supervise payment, clearing and settlement systems to the NPSD, in terms of the National Payment System Act (NPS Act).4 - 2.2 The NPS Act empowers the NPSD, after consultation with the PSMB, to issue directives regarding a payment system or the application of the provisions of the NPS Act.
-The directives are gazetted and are legally binding.
-The directives also enable the NPSD to direct change and enforce corrective action in response to non-compliance with regulations and/or policies in the NPS.
+2.1 The mandate and authority of the SARB to establish, conduct, monitor, regulate and supervise a PCSS is derived from the South African Reserve Bank Act 90 of 1989, as amended (SARB Act), specifically section 10(1)(c).
+In pursuit of this mandate, the SARB delegated the authority to manage, operate, regulate and supervise PCSS to the NPSD, in terms of the National Payment System Act 78 of 1998 (NPS Act).

-2 It is anticipated that the regulatory framework will change significantly once the Financial Sector Regulation Bill is enacted.
+2 It is anticipated that the regulatory framework will change significantly once the National Payment System Bill is enacted.